 From many places, it won’t be reasonable and even very expensive to use a taxi to get to Porto.
 But for sure it’s an easy and great way to get to the city from the airport – the journey will take only about 15 minutes (€12-15).

-Best Things To Do In One Day In Porto, Portugal – Summing up
+Day trip to Porto, Portugal – Summing up

-We’ll be honest here – we didn’t really enjoy Porto.
-But not due to the fact it wasn’t beautiful or was boring, but due to the fact that in most cases we hate crowded, loud and busy cities (probably London and Wrocław are the only exceptions).
-To avoid that we decided to visit Porto in April, in the middle of the week.
-But unfortunately, it didn’t help at all.
-So we don’t want to even think how busy it must be during the weekends and summer time.
+We’ll be honest – we didn’t really enjoy Porto.
+But not due to the fact it wasn’t beautiful or was boring, but thanks to the wild crowds.
+We expected that but to avoid this as much as possible we visited Porto in early April on a working Wednesday.
+But unfortunately, it didn’t help much.
+Numerous guided tours and school trips were the most overwhelming.
+We don’t even want to know how busy Porto must be during the weekends and summertime!

 Restaurants, accommodations, and map